pingcap/docs-cn/production-deployment-using-tiup.md

     [root@10.0.1.1 tidb]#
     ```

-### How to stop the firewall service of deployment machines
+### How to stop the firewall service of target machines

 1. Check the firewall status.
 Take CentOS Linux release 7.7.1908 (Core) as an example.